hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 This behavior will be configurable using private `IMap` API on IMap-proxy level.
 This setting will apply only to single-key operations, it will not affect multi-key operations, for example `clear`.

-`IndeterminateOperationStateException` will be enabled for snapshot data `IMap`s.
+Throwing `IndeterminateOperationStateException` will be enabled for:
+- snapshot data `IMap`s.
+- `JobExecutionRecord` map

 TBD if it should be enabled for other Jet maps.